Burger

 Who We Serve

-At Elements Wilderness Program, we strive to provide custom treatment plans tailored to your son’s specific needs.
+At Elements Programs, we strive to provide custom treatment plans tailored to your son’s specific needs.
 Our admissions team will help fit your son with the group that he will be mostly likely to succeed in.
 Most of the clients we work with arrive with several co-occurring diagnoses and often the most evident of these is a compulsive disorder such as technology overuse or substance abuse.
 These compulsions are almost always just the tip of the iceberg as shown on the following graphics based on Element’s data.
 Our program focuses on addressing these underlying the root issues an individual is struggling with instead of just the surface level behavioral issues.

 Compulsive Behaviors are just the Tip of the Iceberg